avidalh/udacity-fsnd-p5/README.md

 11. Install git, clone and setup your Catalog App project (from your GitHub repository from earlier in the Nanodegree program) so that it functions correctly when visiting your server’s IP address in a browser.
 Remember to set this up appropriately so that your .git directory is not publicly accessible via a browser!
 12. Install and configure munin
 13. Install and configure fail2ban
-14. install and configure unnatended-upgrades
+14. Install and configure unnatended-upgrades
-15.

 ## 0. Configure a new host at https://www.noip.com
 In order to get a hostname.domainname in our machine we can sign up in any free service as www.no-ip.com, and register our IP with the desired hostname and any of the free domainname avaliable.